-Dr Heather King's research examines the ways in which educators foster learner engagement with science across many contexts including schools, museums, the natural environment, and non-formal spaces such as maker-spaces.
+Professor Heather King’s research examines the ways in which educators foster learner engagement with science across many contexts including schools, museums, the natural environment, and non-formal spaces such as maker-spaces.
+In particular, her work focuses on social and environmental justice concerns with respect to science education practice.

 - Equitable engagement in science